 "Birthday Wishes" for the Milford Boys & Girls Club

 What it’s all about: In 2014, Nestor Financial created a unique program for the younger children who attend the Boys & Girls Club of Milford.
-"We learned that that some of their children never had a birthday cake due to family situations.
+"We learned that some of their children never had a birthday cake due to family situations.
 We thought, wouldn’t it be great if every child had a home-made birthday cake?"
 Since then, our clients have made literally hundreds of beautiful and creative birthday cakes for the children.
 Nestor Finanicial clients are also involved in supporting "Chemo Caps for Kids" where hand-knitted caps are distributed to children at Dana Farber and Smilow.
 "Giving back to the community is essential and having our clients involved makes it even better!"

-What our Volunteers do: They bake the cakes!
-We supply the cake mix, icing, boxes of candles, cards and decorations.
+What our volunteers do: They bake the cakes!
+We supply the cake mix, icing, boxes of candles, cards, and decorations.
 Our volunteers find it rewarding fun to put a smile on a child’s face.

-Who Benefits: The Boys and Girls Club of Milford, the volunteers who helped to make a child happy, the children and their families.
+Who benefits: The Boys and Girls Club of Milford, the volunteers who helped to make a child happy, the children and their families.